The Privacy Ledger

 | Read window text / UI elements | Opt-in | Feature toggle | Nothing. |

-| Type text into apps | Opt-in | Per-action approval | Nothing. |
+| Type text into apps | Opt-in | High-risk outcomes require approval | Nothing. |

-| Click UI elements | Opt-in | Per-action approval | Nothing. |
+| Click UI elements | Opt-in | High-risk outcomes require approval | Nothing. |

-| Keyboard shortcuts | Opt-in | Per-action approval | Nothing. |
+| Keyboard shortcuts | Opt-in | Destructive or high-risk shortcuts require approval or are blocked | Nothing. |

-| Shell command execution | Opt-in | Per-action approval; sandboxed eval for unsafe expressions | Nothing by default; depends on command. |
+| Shell command execution | Opt-in | Per-action approval | Nothing by default; depends on command. |

 | File read / write / delete | Opt-in | Write and delete require per-action approval | Nothing. |

-| Payment submission (browser) | Opt-in | Payment-Gate: final submit always requires you | Normal browser traffic to the merchant. |
+| Payment submission (browser) | Opt-in | Final submit always requires your confirmation | Normal browser traffic to the merchant. |